Summary

 PoC

-To reproduce this vulnerability, an attacker can send a crafted HTTP request simply using curl.
+To reproduce this vulnerability, an attacker can send a crafted HTTP request via either GET or POST methods simply using curl.

 In this case the payload uses path traversal sequences to traverse up from the session directory to the root directory and delete the /etc/hosts file.